FloontArtney/LaView-F1-LV-PWF1P-W/README.md

 ```
 This version of ppsapp looks for `tuya_config.json` before looking for `tuya_config_enc.json`.
 If the plaintext version exists, it reads and parses it, then writes its (encrypted) values out to `tuya_config_enc.json`, which it then reads back in, before deleting `tuya_config.json`.
 In other words, if you place a valid `tuya_config.json` into the JFFS2 partition, it should permanently supersede any existing `tuya_config_enc.json`.
 This is useful if you want to change options after taking the camera offline, since you can no longer use the app to make those changes.

+You may notice that `"onvif_enable":1` is present in that JSON.
+That is necessary to enable ONVIF once the camera is fully connected, but it is not sufficient to overcome the Tuya connectivity gate (meaning that just having `"onvif_enable":1` in the configuration won't open the ONVIF ports without a Tuya connection).

 &nbsp;

 ### <ins>Squashfs (read-only application filesystem)</ins>